SwayaanTechnologies/reactjs/README.md

 3: Basic Understanding of how to use npm(Node Package Manager).

-## React JS Environment Setup
+# React JS Environment Setup

 To run any React application, we need to first setup a ReactJS Development Environment.

-**Pre-requisite:** We must have NodeJS and npx installed on our PC.
+`Pre-requisite:` We must have NodeJS and npx installed on our PC.

-ReactJS Installation:Using create-react-app(faster method)
+`ReactJS Installation:`Using create-react-app(faster method)

-**Step 1:** Navigate to the folder where you want to create the project and open it in terminal
+`Step 1:` Navigate to the folder where you want to create the project and open it in terminal

-**Step 2:** In the terminal of the application directory type the following command
+`Step 2:` In the terminal of the application directory type the following command

 ```
 npx create-react-app <<Application_Name>>